For serious campers and hikers, here is a guide on the best machetes for camping on the market today.

 When hiking it will serve you well cutting bushes in your path.
 So this machete would help in particular when you find the perfect camping spot but need to clear a little bit of terrain to make it comfortable.

-This is another quality and comfortable to use 13.5 inch machete.
+This is another quality and comfortable to use machete by Gerber.
 The added bonus is the design.

 This is the best camping machete for those who prefer a shorter blade.
 This one is 12 inches long, 18 inches total including the handle.